CollaboraOnline/CollaboraOnline.github.io/content/post/build-code-ios.md

 ## 3) Build the iOS app
 ### on a Mac ## {#ios-3-clone-online-mac .extraclass class="requirement-machine"}
-3.1) Step back to the top of the `collabora-online` clone (one level up from `engine/`) - the same monorepo you used in step 1 contains the online sources.
+3.1) Step back to the top of the `collabora-office` clone (one level up from `engine/`) - the same monorepo you used in step 1 contains the online sources.

 Run autogen.sh, and configure it with the --enable-iosapp option: